jquery/learn.jquery.com/page/events/event-delegation.md

 ### Using the Triggering Element

 What if we wanted to open the link in a new window if that link is an external one (as denoted here by beginning with "http")?

 ```
-// attach a delegated event
+// Attach a delegated event handler
 $( "#list" ).on( "click", "a", function( event ) {
 	var elem = $( this );
 	if ( elem.is( "[href^='http']" ) ) {